distortednet/redditcontentinator/README.md

 Future features (hopefully):

- - filter by self
+ Not possibru/no reason to add features:

- Not possibru features:
+ - filter by self - just does not seem worth adding.
  - filter by region - does not appear to be exposed in the api.
  - username/subreddit filter to help dedupe content not possible in the context of project (local storage/session cannot be used on local files)

 bugs and misc todo/notes:
-- audio notifications suddenly dont work???? wtf??? (seriously, WTF)
+- audio notifs now work somewhat, but can vary based on browser.
+Chromium on windows for example does not play audio at first but then plays after some time. chromium and linux based browsers may yield different or no result